Phazzie/mixitfixit/refactoring_guide.md

 ## Phases

+We will refactor the code in phases.
+This is to reduce the risk and make it more manageable.
 ### Phase 3: General Review and Cleanup / Tests in Progress

 **Goals**(now out of scope, we will implement the code first):
+    We will work on this phase, once we implement all the features.
 *   **Improve Code Quality**: Make sure the code is more readable, maintainable, and modular.
 *   **Implement CI for Testing**: Start using CI to run tests.
 * **Prioritize key features**: Refactor the most important features.